pantheon-systems/documentation/source/content/sign-up.md

 tags: [--]
 ---

-Creating a Pantheon account requires just a few pieces of information, and b a payment method.
+Creating a Pantheon account requires just a few pieces of information, and **does not require** providing a payment method.

 To create an account: